WAYS TO ACHIEVE ETTR

 There are several ways to achieve ETTR, which are described here.
 Not all are available for every camera, but at least one of the methods will apply to just about any camera.

 It is important to understand that, for most cameras, ETTR should be enacted at the camera's base ISO setting to be meaningful.
 The reason for this is explained in detail in the Technical Underpinnings addendum found on page 2 of this article.
-Essentially, it is only at base ISO that the camera's exposure indictors can properly indicate ETTR.
-Of course, it is not always possible to achieve ETTR, and when this is the case, ISO may beneficially be added to the equation when shooting jpeg or when shooting raw with certain cameras.
+Essentially, this is because it is only at base ISO that the camera's exposure indictors can properly indicate ETTR.
+Of course, it is not always possible to achieve ETTR, and when this is the case, ISO may beneficially be added to the equation when shooting JPEG or when shooting raw with certain cameras.
 This situation is dealt with in the final section, but it is not the situation that pertains otherwise in this article.
-So, I repeat, ISO is not relevant to establishing ETTR, and for this purpose, ISO should be set to its base value.**
+So, I repeat, for the purposes of ETTR, the camera's ISO should be set to its base value.**

-Any metering mode can be used in setting ETTR (with the one exception described below that requires spot metering).
+Any metering mode can be used in setting ETTR (although there is one exception described below that requires spot metering).
 I personally prefer using center-weighted metering since it provides information that is less sensitive to small movements in the camera than either evaluative or spot metering and is more consistent while various camera adjustments are being made.

 With the exception of the spot-metering method, your actual meter readings are irrelevant to ETTR.
-Instead you will be using the camera's histograms and/or blinkies to establish exposure – either live-view (LV) histogram/blinikes or post-shot histograms/blinkies or both – and will be using these indicators in all cases to assess success.
+Instead you will be using the camera's histograms and/or highlight indicators (blinkies/zebras) to establish exposure – either live-view (LV) histogram/blinikes or post-shot histograms/blinkies or both – and will be using these indicators in all cases to assess success.

 If your camera has live-view histograms or blinkies, these indicators provide the simplest means for setting ETTR – or at least an excellent first approximation.
 Let us first suppose you are using A-priority (generalizations to other modes are straightforward).
 Set the camera to display the LV histogram.
-Set the f-ratio according to your DOF requirements, and then frame the scene.
+Set the f-ratio according to your DoF requirements, and then frame the scene.
 While keeping the camera on the scene, adjust EC (Exposure Compensation) up or down as needed to place the top tail of your histogram just up against the right-hand limit.
 I'm assuming now that the resulting shutter-speed is acceptable (I'll deal with the case where it is not in the final section).
 Shoot.
 You have now accomplished ETTR.
 Don't worry about the brightness of the resulting image; it may be too dark or too light.
 But you've got a proper exposure and you can fix the brightness later in processing or post-processing.